MarcDonald/event-management-system/README.md

 # Event Management System

-An system for the management of event security and stewards.
+A system for the management of event security and stewards.
 The system consists of three main pieces:

 - An [Android app](android-app/) for Stewards to request assistance from the control room